Monte Carlo vs Sifflet

 Does it have a free plan?

-No, Monte Carlo does not offer a free plan.
+No, Monte Carlo does not offer a free plan or public trial.

 What integrations does it support?